The Downtown Los Angeles Real Estate Market Analysis: June 2023 vs June 2022

 This, combined with the online application before a viewing, should definitely raise suspicions.
 It’s essential to approach this kind of situation with caution and to consider looking at other properties where the landlord or rental agency is more transparent and communicative.
 For Craigslist listings with multiple red flags, click to flag the listing in the middle top of the Craigslist property page.

-For the property in question, it turned out that the home was available for lease by legit owners, but they were attempting to minimize the number of non-serious inquiries.
+For the property in question, our research indicated that the home was available for lease by legit owners, but they were attempting to minimize the number of non-serious inquiries.
 They had the price a bit low because they like to receive plenty of applications so that they may be choosy for just the right tenant.
 That may or may not be a wise business decision, costly for the many applicants, who must waste $35 to $40 each for lots of applications and credit reports.
 It may also be costly for the landlord as far as missing many good renters who did not apply due to a lack of contact information, lack of communication and missing offer to view the property for Craigslist users.

 The search for a new home can be both exciting and overwhelming, particularly in the digital age.
 While the internet provides an abundance of resources and opportunities to find your perfect place, it also opens the door for scammers and less scrupulous landlords looking to take advantage of eager renters.
 In this guide, we’ll share some essential tips on how to spot a fake property rental listing.